McEliece cryptosystem: Brute-force / unstructured attacks

 The attacker may ignore the fact that $\hat C$ is really the obfuscation of a structured code chosen from a specific family, and instead just use an algorithm for decoding with any linear code.
 Several such algorithms exist, such as going through each codeword of the code, syndrome decoding, or information set decoding.

-Decoding a general linear code, however, is known to be NP-hard, however, and all of the above-mentioned methods have exponential running time.
+Decoding a general linear code, however, is known to be NP-hard, and all of the above-mentioned methods have exponential running time.

 In 2008, Bernstein, Lange, and Peters described a practical attack on the original McEliece cryptosystem, using the information set decoding method by Stern.

 Using the parameters originally suggested by McEliece, the attack could be carried out in 260.55 bit operations.
 Since the attack is embarrassingly parallel (no communication between nodes is necessary), it can be carried out in days on modest computer clusters.

 Structural attacks

 The attacker may instead attempt to recover the "structure" of $C$, thereby recovering the efficient decoding algorithm $A$ or another sufficiently strong, efficient decoding algorithm.

 The family of codes from which $C$ is chosen completely determines whether this is possible for the attacker.
-Many code families have been proposed for McEliece, and most of them have been completely "broken" in the sense that attacks which recover an efficient decoding algorithm has been found, such as Reed-Solomon codes.
+Many code families have been proposed for McEliece, and most of them have been completely "broken" in the sense that attacks have been found that recover an efficient decoding algorithm, such as Reed-Solomon codes.

-The originally proposed binary Goppa codes remain one of the few suggested families of codes which have largely resisted attempts at devising structural attacks.
+The originally proposed binary Goppa codes remain one of the few suggested families of codes that have largely resisted attempts at devising structural attacks.